autocrossblog/autocrossblog.github.io/_posts/2011-04-27-what-color-should-i-wrap-the-350z-you-get-to-decide.md

 <strong>Why not have someone else wrap it?
 Why not have a designer wrap done? </strong>Both of those options cost money, and I really would rather spend money elsewhere on the car.
 That being said, if you own a car wrapping business in the San Francisco Bay Area and you want to sponsor Project350z, fill out the Contact form on the About page.

-<strong>What color are you going to wrap it?</strong> That's where you come in. <a href="http://www.facebook.com/home.php?sk=question&amp;id=125772814167499" >We've setup a "Poll" on our Facebook page</a>, where you get to help us decide.
+<strong>What color are you going to wrap it?</strong> That's where you come in.
+We've setup a "Poll" on our Facebook page, where you get to help us decide.
 The options are "Matte Black, Matte Green, Don't Do it!"
-If you have a Facebook account go ahead and <a href="http://www.facebook.com/home.php?sk=question&amp;id=125772814167499" >answer the question</a>!
+If you have a Facebook account go ahead and answer the question!
 The Poll will stay open until 5/4/2011.

-And while you are at it, don't forget to <a href="http://www.facebook.com/project350z" >"LIKE" our page</a>!
+And while you are at it, don't forget to <a href="https://www.facebook.com/project350z" >"LIKE" our page</a>!